 Step 5.
 Apply for the Foundation Programme

-After registering with the GMC and earning your license, you are eligible to apply for the Foundation Programme.
-The Foundation Programme is a two-year training program for newly-qualified doctors.
+After earning your medical degree, you can apply for the UK Foundation Programme.
+The Foundation Programme is a two-year postgraduate training program for newly qualified doctors.

 Step 6.
 Accomplish Your Specialty Training

-In becoming a doctor in the UK, you’d have to proceed with work and training for the specialization of your choice.
-You can either become a general practitioner (GP), or another medical specialty like internal medicine.
+In becoming a doctor in the UK, you will then proceed with work and training in your chosen specialty.
+You can train to become a general practitioner (GP) or choose another medical specialty, such as internal medicine, surgery, psychiatry, pediatrics, or emergency medicine.

-On the other hand, you can also train for another medical specialty.
-Specialty training takes 5 to 8 years to complete.
+On the other hand, you can also train in another medical specialty.
+Specialist training for hospital doctors can take around five to eight years, depending on the specialty.

 Step 7.
 Continue With a Lifelong Education as a Doctor

-Despite the tiresome work hours, becoming a doctor is a very rewarding experience.
-The United Kingdom’s healthcare system is far from perfect, but as medical posts continue to open, the new generation of doctors can strive to work for the good of patients, and for the appropriate compensation of medical professionals.
+Despite the demanding work hours, becoming a doctor can be a very rewarding experience.
+The United Kingdom’s healthcare system is far from perfect, but as medical training places and workforce plans continue to develop, the new generation of doctors can strive to work for the good of patients and for the appropriate support and compensation of medical professionals.

 We hope that you found this article on how to become a doctor in the UK informative and helpful.
 Make sure to also check out our Study in the UK guide and more Available Programs for International Students!